michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 ### Challenge 2: "We've Always Done It This Way"

-Organizational inertia often preserves ineffective reporting.
+Organisational inertia often preserves ineffective reporting.

 **Solution**: Implement pilot projects with receptive stakeholders to demonstrate value, then use success stories to drive broader adoption.

 ### Challenge 3: System Limitations

-Legacy systems may not support modern visualization.
+Legacy systems may not support modern visualisation.

 **Solution**: Begin with manual dashboard creation while building the case for technology investment based on time savings.

 ### Challenge 4: Skill Gaps

-Many finance teams lack data visualization expertise.
+Many finance teams lack data visualisation expertise.

-**Solution**: Invest in targeted training on visualization principles and tools.
+**Solution**: Invest in targeted training on visualisation principles and tools.
 As Parmenter notes, "This skill development pays immediate dividends" (Parmenter, 2012).

 ## Self-Assessment: How Lean Is Your Reporting?